NOVA: Next-step Open-Vocabulary Autoregression for 3D Multi-Object Tracking in Autonomous Driving: Introduction

 While 2D open-vocabulary tracking has seen significant progress~\cite{CLIP, li2022grounded, li2023ovtrack, qian2024vovtrack}, its extension to 3D remains hindered by point cloud sparsity, frequent occlusions, and the absence of native 3D open-vocabulary detectors~\cite{weng2020ab3dmot,yin2021center,kim2021eagermot,wang2025mctrack}.
 Representative efforts, such as Open3DTrack~\cite{ishaq2025open3dtrack} (Fig.~\ref{fig:paradigm}(b)), attempt to bridge this gap via a \emph{post-hoc} strategy, projecting 2D semantics onto 3D proposals from closed-set detectors.
 However, such a decoupled design leaves geometry generation tethered to closed-set assumptions, resulting in severe localization drift and semantic ambiguity when encountering novel categories.
 Ultimately, this superposition of unreliable geometry and inconsistent semantics bottlenecks the performance of OV-3D-MOT in complex, open-world environments (Fig.~\ref{fig:teaser}).

 In light of these limitations, we argue that the core challenge of OV-3D-MOT lies in maintaining long-range logical consistency under uncertainty.
-To this end, we propose NOVA (Next-step Open-Vocabulary Autoregressive 3D Multi-Object Tracker), a new paradigm for OV-3D-MOT (Fig.~\ref{fig:paradigm}(c)) that shifts the focus from traditional similarity-based association to generative spatio-semantic modeling.
+To this end, we propose NOVA (Next-step Open-Vocabulary Autoregressive 3D Multi-Object Tracker), an association-level reformulation for OV-3D-MOT (Fig.~\ref{fig:paradigm}(c)) that shifts the association score from traditional similarity-based costs to autoregressive spatio-semantic modeling.
 Our key observation is that while traditional trackers treat association as a fragmented task of geometric or visual feature matching, open-vocabulary tracking fundamentally demands a more structured, context-aware reasoning mechanism to navigate an infinite and semantically fluid category space.

 NOVA redefines a 3D trajectory as more than just a collection of linked bounding boxes; it is a dynamic ``spatio-semantic sentence''—a sequence that simultaneously follows physical motion laws and linguistic logic.
 By leveraging the autoregressive modeling capabilities of Large Language Models (LLMs), NOVA departs from brittle, semantics-agnostic handcrafted matching rules and instead treats tracking as a principled sequence completion task.
 This generative approach allows the model to utilize its vast language priors to resolve category ambiguities (\textit{e.g.}, distinguishing between \texttt{SUV} and \texttt{Vehicle}) and maintain identity consistency through high-level semantic common sense, thereby effectively bridging the gap where traditional rules inevitably fail in complex and unconstrained open-world deployments.